Corridor and System Planning

 Latest Updates

-For questions and the latest Corridor and System Planning Office updates, please email our team and see contacts below.
+If you have questions or would like the latest news from the Corridor and System Planning Office, please email our team using the contacts below.

-For the Corridor Planning Process Guide and Corridor Plan updates, please email CaltransCorridorPlanning@dot.ca.gov
+For information on the Corridor Planning Process Guide or Corridor Plan updates, contact CaltransCorridorPlanning@dot.ca.gov.

-For Interregional Transportation Strategic Plan (ITSP) updates, please email ITSP@dot.ca.gov
+For updates on the Interregional Transportation Strategic Plan (ITSP), contact ITSP@dot.ca.gov.

-For locally sponsored Non-SHOPP PIDs updates, please email ocsp-pid@dot.ca.gov
+For locally sponsored Non-SHOPP PID updates, contact ocsp-pid@dot.ca.gov.

 Contacts